-Now that daylight saving time (DST) has passed, you may discover that some of your clocks didn’t adjust properly.
-As a result, you’re dealing with employee or staff complaints, classes or shift changes may be off, and maintenance teams are bogged down with work orders.
+With Daylight Saving Time (DST) coming up, you may discover that some of your clocks don’t adjust properly after the change happens.
+As a result, you could end up dealing with employee or staff complaints, classes or shift changes that may be off, and maintenance teams that are bogged down with work orders.

-Here are some troubleshooting tips for clocks that aren’t correctly adjusting for DST.
+To prepare, here are some quick troubleshooting tips for clocks that don’t adjust correctly for DST.

 1. Remove from power source